lars-sh/parent/README.md

 `mvn install` compiles and packages your project.
 Afterwards the packaged artifacts are installed to your local repository.
 Use `mvn package` instead to compile and package without installing or `mvn compile` to compile only.

 `mvn test-compile site` runs additional reports on your project.
 Open `target/site/index.html` to check its results.
 Note: Executing `mvn site` might result in unexpected behavior.
-PMD and CPD reports require compilation together with the site generation.
+PMD requires compilation together with the site generation.

 #### JAR Generation
 Wherever possible the following four JAR files are packaged: